 This Holosun reflex sight is highly praised.
 Buyers and users deem it extremely durable, instantly ready, and the best red dot at its price point.
 Such high praise for such a little thing.

 - Quick Detach mount

 - Quality control issues

 The HS510C reflex sight has a couple of interesting features that might sell you on it.
 The first is the Shake Awake feature that allows this sight to be left on and constantly ready.
-When not in use, the red dot disappears helping to conserve battery life.
-Move it, and it’s “shaken awake” and ready for instant use.
+When not in use, the red dot disappears helping to conserve the battery.
+Move it, and it's "shaken awake" and ready for instant use.